hakant/hakant.github.io/source/hire-me/index.markdown

 ## Software architecture

-Apart from experience with hands-on coding and all the details around doing that, I also have experience with system architecture.
+Apart from my experience with hands-on coding and all the little details around doing that, I also have experience with system architecture.
 If you need help with the big picture, I may be able to help as well.

 I like architectural discussions around [scalability](https://en.wikipedia.org/wiki/Scalability), [idempotence](https://en.wikipedia.org/wiki/Idempotence), [message passing](https://en.wikipedia.org/wiki/Message_passing),
 testability and tradeoffs within the [test pyramid](http://martinfowler.com/bliki/TestPyramid.html).
-I always like looking at things from a tradeoff perspective or a kind of "it depends" perspective if you will, and even more so when it comes to software architecture.
+I  like looking at things from a tradeoff perspective or a kind of "it depends" perspective if you will, and even more so when it comes to software architecture.
 I know that there is no silver bullet.

 ## Automated Testing

 Working inside SCRUM teams taught me one important thing: to be multi-disciplined.
-As a result of this I've written many integration tests and UI tests while building new features.
+As a result of this, I've written many integration tests and UI tests along with building new features.

 I can help your team getting started with unit testing, component & integration testing or UI testing.
 I can also setup test frameworks for your projects.
-If you in fact want me to write tests for your projects, I'll also be happy to do so.
+If you in fact want me to write tests for your projects, I'd also be happy to do so.

 ## Code reviews